47chapters/letsgo/docs/how-to/develop-the-frontend.md

 ## Develop the frontend

-The _web_ component of the LetsGo boilerplate implements the frontend of your application.
-This includes two aspects: your public website (landing page, pricing page, etc.), and the management dashboard for your customers (managing tenants, users, any settings specific to active subscriptions to your app).
+The _web_ component of the LetsGo boilerplate implements the front end of your application.
+This includes two aspects: your public website (landing page, pricing page, etc.), and the management dashboard for your customers (managing tenants, users, and any settings specific to active subscriptions to your app).

 <img width="838" alt="image" src="https://github.com/tjanczuk/letsgo/assets/822369/3b62360c-8eae-426e-bfb8-eb57e0e5aab6">